• Skip to content

 Dehydration is a lack of water in your body.
 If your child loses a lot of body fluids or isn’t drinking enough, they might get dehydrated.

-A lot of sweating can also result in dehydration, particularly in babies in very hot weather, or in adolescent children who are doing vigorous activity.
+A lot of sweating can also result in dehydration.
+This can happen when babies experience very hot weather or children and teenagers do vigorous physical activity.

 Symptoms of dehydration